iras/JADE/readme.md

 Known Issues:
-(1) two nodes can occasionally stay both selected after making a link, sometimes.
+(1) two nodes can occasionally stay both selected after making a link.
 The workaround is to click on the background to reset the selection.

 Version 0.4 wish list:
 (0) sorting the known issues.
 (1) adding undo functionality.
+(2) merging two imported graphs in a unique file.
+(3) tube-like connections instead of straight lines.